-This course teaches you how to implement a PLC project from beginning to end and can be delivered as an accredited unit of competency or a non-accredited short course (please note UEENEEI150A is a pre-requisite).
+This course teaches you how to create and commission a SCADA interface and can be delivered as an accredited unit of competency or a non-accredited short course (please note UEEIC0015 and UEEIC0013 are pre-requisites).

-Participants should have foundation-level knowledge of electrical concepts and some working exposure to PLCs, or have completed the Introduction to Automation program.
+Participants should have a foundation-level knowledge of electrical concepts and working knowledge of at least one PLC, or have completed the Introduction to Automation program.

 You will cover:

 Set up communications to a PLC

 Work through common graphical object use a SCADA tag creation